BAK2K3/WYSPA/README.md

 JavaScript events are tied to each of the input fields, which change the colour of the respective field **Red** when the required format is not fulfilled, and provide a verbose description of the error under the header of the Modal.
 The input fields are verified when the user either changes which field they are focused on, or attempts to submit the form, and the errors take form order priority.

-Double submission prevention has been implemented by adding an “is-submitting” class to the form on successful submit; any subsequent attempts to submit the form are prevented when this class is present.
+Double submission prevention has been implemented by adding an "is-submitting" class to the form on successful submit; any subsequent attempts to submit the form are prevented when this class is present.

 ![Register 1](https://res.cloudinary.com/bak2k3/image/upload/v1619538212/WYSPA/log_in_1_pm48v7.jpg)